-LeBron James Keeps No.23 With The Lakers, Considers A Game Change
+LeBron James Keeps No. 23 With The Lakers, Considers A Game Change

 Stephenson and James have clashed on several occasions since the 2012 postseason.
 Stephenson sparked the beef with a choking gesture at James.
 It grew to include trash talk, ear-blowing and after-the-whistle antics – that have led to official punishment for both players – and prompted James to call Stephenson “dirty.”

 While James is already proving valuable to his new team by helping recruit promising additions, he is also considering a play change with the Lakers.
 According to ESPN‘s Ramona Shelburne and Brian Windhorst, James is to shift from the perimeter to the post.
-The move will allow him to easily intimidate opponents and aid mates.
+The move will allow him to easily intimidate opponents and aid teammates.

 As the ESPN commentators noted, the game tactic mirrors the decisions made by Kobe Bryant and Michael Jordan to move to the post in their late careers as a way to compensate for their slower pace.
 It would free James from the expectation to shape up most of the offense, which will fall on the shoulders of players such as Stephenson.

-James, who is to turn 34 in December, seldom played out of the post for the Cavaliers, where he frequently stepped up as the ball-handler and playmaker after the team traded Kyrie Irving.
+James, who will turn 34-years-old in December, seldom played out of the post for the Cavaliers, where he frequently stepped up as the ball-handler and playmaker after the team traded Kyrie Irving.

-“Unlike most free agents changing teams, LeBron is arriving with the Lakers as an all-time great,” a source close to James said as cited by ESPN.
+“Unlike most free agents changing teams, LeBron is arriving with the Lakers as an all-time great,” a source close to James said, as cited by ESPN.
 “He doesn’t have pressure to prove anything.
 He wants some changes, and he can afford to let the process breathe.”